-DECARBONISATION: THE IDEAL TRIPTYCH

-Dunkirk is now clearly recognised on a national and international scale as a model region for the low-carbon reindustrialisation of France.
+DECARBONISATION: THE IDEAL TRIPTYCH Dunkirk is now clearly recognised on a national and international scale as a model region for the lowcarbon reindustrialisation of France.
 Our region has also been known for its collective-led energy transition strategy for ten years now.
 In addition to the 20,000 jobs we are going to create, it is this daring collective, this head start we have taken, that I want to remember.
-We are undertaking major projects: Verkor, Prologium and Orano- XTC New Energy have joined us in the last two years.
+We are undertaking major projects: Verkor, Prologium and Neomat have joined us in the last two years.
 EDF and ArcelorMittal have embarked upon a profound transformation of their Dunkirk sites.
 But there are other, less imposing players who are just as innovative and representative of the revolution we are leading, who are taking part in this ecological transformation of our region's economic model, like Grain de Sail, a pioneer of sailing cargo ships.
 It's this head start that the European Union has acknowledged by including us in its NetZeroCities, to support the "100 climate-neutral and intelligent cities by 2030", alongside Barcelona, Antwerp, Copenhagen, Stockholm and Amsterdam.
 Just a few months ago, the World Economic Forum selected us as one of the twenty global sites to illustrate "regions that are saving the world".
 Such recognition is an honour and motivates us.

 Climate change is ramping up.
 So we must catch up with it in the quest for new industrial sectors and new energy solutions, and also to get our 200,000 residents involved in this daily revolution and to ensure that they are the primary beneficiaries.
 In this regard, decarbonisation is the ideal triptych that enables us to reconcile the region's economic development, climate crisis management and environmental challenges.
 It's all about building the economy and city of the 21st century.

 Here in Dunkirk, we are, of course, thinking about the positive effects that this drastic reduction in greenhouse gas emissions will have on the quality of life of our inhabitants.
 This continuing decarbonisation, the driving force behind the development model, permeates all spheres of public policies, from resource management to housing and education in particular, where our collective efforts have helped us to land new engineering courses and recognition for our university as the national spearhead for training in the new areas of industrial decarbonisation.
 Dunkirk, the European capital of free public transport, is also innovating in terms of low-carbon mobility and betting on new factories without car parks.
-These commitments lie at the heart of the "Climate City Contract" that the Greater Dunkirk Urban Council is submitting to the European Union, along with the Grand Port Maritime, the Chamber of Commerce and Industry and all the economic and institutional stakeholders that make up our Dunkirk ecosystem; this "ÉcosystèmeD" has lent its name to our collective and to a facility dedicated to our new model of low-carbon development, which we are launching at the start of September 2024.
+These commitments lie at the heart of the "Climate City Contract" that the Greater Dunkirk Urban Council is submitting to the European Union, along with the Grand Port Maritime, the Chamber of Commerce and Industry and all the economic and institutional stakeholders that make up our Dunkirk ecosystem; this "ÉcosystèmeD" has lent its name to our collective and to a facility dedicated to our new model of low-carbon development, which we inaugurated at the end of 2024.
+99 energy consumed in the Dunkirk area in 2021, including 18.5% which is electricity Energy sources breakdown: 81% energy from fossil fuels 10% nuclear energy 9% from renewable energy sources 8,003 GWh the energy consumed by Dunkirk's industry, including 18% which is electricity or 64.9% of the Dunkirk area's energy

-55% Dunkirk is aiming to reduce its industrial CO2 emissions by 55% by 2030 16 Mt/year the quantity of CO2 from industrial sources emitted in 2021 in the Dunkirk basin, which is aiming to become carbon neutral by2050 100 Kt/year of H2 will be required to accomplish the decarbonisation projects in the Dunkirk industrial basin between now and 2030
+-55% Dunkirk is aiming to reduce its industrial CO2 emissions by 55% by 2030 16 Mt/year the quantity of CO2 from industrial sources emitted in 2021 in the Dunkirk basin, which is aiming to become carbon neutral by 2050 100 Kt/year of H2 will be required to accomplish the decarbonisation projects in the Dunkirk industrial basin between now and 2030